The Need for Cybersecurity

 The headlines have become all too common.
 A sweeping data breach here.
 A costly account compromise there.
 Another addition to the growing list of cyber threats, scam tactics, and fraud alerts lurking around every corner of our digital lives.

 The world continues to become more digitized, and the devices we use continue to become smarter.
 This new digital frontier offers convenience and efficiency, for sure, but it also proves to be a playground for cybercriminals.
-The need to combat these criminals is great, making cybersecurity one of the fastest-growing academic programs and career fields.
+The need to combat these criminals is great, making cybersecurity one of the fastest-growing technology degree programs and career fields.
 To help meet this need, New England College has established a fully online bachelor’s degree in cybersecurity.

 “The need for cybersecurity is everywhere and more important than ever,” states Rick Mitchell emphatically.
 He serves as Program Director for the Master of Science in Computer Information Systems at New England College.
 His career includes extensive experience in computer programming and project management, and he has seen first-hand the rise of cyber threats and the need for cybersecurity.